Charles C. Tew: Early life

 Tew was born in Charleston, South Carolina to Henry Slade Tew and Caroline Courtenay.
 Tew's paternal ancestry was French Huguenot and his maternal grandfather was a native of Ireland.

 Tew was one of twenty cadets initially admitted to the new South Carolina Military Academy in 1843, now known as The Citadel.
 Tew graduated first in his class in 1846, becoming both the first graduate of the school and the first honor graduate.
 Upon graduation, he took a position as a professor at the Citadel Academy until 1852, when he then traveled to Europe for a year and studied military tactics.
 After returning from Europe he was made Commandant of Cadets, in 1857 was appointed superintendent of the Arsenal Academy in Columbia, SC, the SCMAs 'second campus'.
 In 1859 Tew founded the Hillsborough Military Academy in Hillsborough, North Carolina.

 Civil War

 When North Carolina seceded, the first two colonels appointed by Governor John Willis Ellis were Tew and D.H.
 Hill.
 Tew was commissioned to the 2nd North Carolina State Troops, which, during the Peninsula Campaign was attached to the brigade of Brig.
 Gen. George B. Anderson in the Army of Northern Virginia.
 Tew took part in the Peninsula Campaign, the Northern Virginia Campaign, and the Maryland Campaign.
-Tew was killed-in-action at the Battle of Antietam on September 17, 1862, while leading his regiment, the 2nd North Carolina State Troops.
+Tew was killed-in-action at the Battle of Antietam on September 17, 1862, while leading his regimentGoogle, the 2nd North Carolina State Troops.